Steve Cotterill: Playing career

 Cotterill was born in Cheltenham, Gloucestershire.
 He started his playing career in non-League football as a forward who could play centrally or in wide positions, playing semi-professionally at clubs like Cheltenham Town, Alvechurch and Burton Albion.
 In 1989, he moved into professional football when signing for Wimbledon in the First Division.
 He made 25 appearances in four years at Wimbledon and went out on loan to Brighton & Hove Albion to recapture his fitness following a serious cruciate knee-ligament injury.
 Cotterill signed for Bournemouth in the summer of 1993 for the fee of £120,000.
 He was out of contract and this fee was set by the then Transfer Tribunal.
 In three years at Bournemouth he got his career back in good shape scoring 18 goals in 55 league starts for the club.
 While at the club he picked up three player of the season awards but had to finish his career in 1996 after another bad knee injury from which he was unable to fully recover.

-Management
+Coaching career

 Sligo Rovers

-Following on from Lawrie Sanchez, Sligo Rovers appointed Cotterill in 1995.
+Following on from Lawrie Sanchez, Sligo Rovers appointed Cotterill for the 1996 season.
 He led the club to third place in the Premier Division of the League of Ireland and his side also reached the League of Ireland Cup final, where they lost on penalties to Shelbourne.
 Cotterill also led them into the 1996 UEFA Intertoto Cup, playing against teams such as Nantes where they earned a 3–3 draw and another creditable 0–0 draw against Dutch team, Heerenveen.